Secuter/Defold-CI/readme.md

 To use butler you have to set the env variable BUTLER_API_KEY with your Itch.io api key (for the login).
 It's recommended to save it as a secret.

-Example workflow to build and publish an HTML5 game
+Example workflow to build and publish an HTML5 game.
+(For games playable in browser, currently you need to set it manually for the first time on itch.io).
 ```
 name: Build Defold game and push on Itch